 Responsibilities with the agency include providing guidance to the federal government regarding investments in training, research, and technology transfer to developing countries.
 As part of these responsibilities, Mr. McVey served as Chairman for the Haitian Reconstruction Task Force, as well as Chairman of the BIFAD Budget Committee.
 McVey proudly served the American people for over four years.

-A much requested public speaker, McVey has been guest lecturer at the Borlaug Institute at Texas A&M University, Trulaske College of Business at the University of Missouri, the Moody College of Business at the University of Louisiana, the Bush School of Government & Public Service at Texas A&M University, the Center on Conflict and Development at Texas A&M University, the Center for International Studies at the University of St. Thomas, the Center for International and Comparative Studies at the University of Houston and the Jake Jabs College of Business & Entrepreneurship at Montana State University; School of Business at Tan Tao Univeristy and the School of Government at the University of North Carolina.
+A much requested public speaker, McVey has been guest lecturer at the Borlaug Institute at Texas A&M University; Trulaske College of Business at the University of Missouri; Moody College of Business at the University of Louisiana; Bush School of Government & Public Service at Texas A&M University; Center on Conflict and Development at Texas A&M University; Center for International Studies at the University of St. Thomas; Center for International and Comparative Studies at the University of Houston; Jake Jabs College of Business & Entrepreneurship at Montana State University; School of Business at Tan Tao Univeristy and the School of Government at the University of North Carolina.

 Mr. McVey earned a Bachelor and Master of Business Administration, with concentration in Management, from American University.
 He received his Global Master of Business Administration from Georgetown University as well as a Master Universitario en Administración Empresas from Esade University in Madrid, Spain.
 Additionally Mr. McVey completed Harvard Business School's Developing Future Leaders' Program.